islas/hpc-workflows/README.md

 * Submit options can exist at any level *and*
   * Any definition of submit options in a parent action are inherited as defaults to the subsequent children actions (e.g. test submit options are default applied to its respective steps)
   * Any redefinition of the exact same option or argpack in children will override and take precedence
-  * Under `"submit_options"`, anything not a keyword will be assumed to be a host-specific set of `"submit_options"` applied if the FQDN of the host machine running the test(s) contains that string
+  * Under `"submit_options"`, anything not a keyword will be assumed to be a host-specific set of `"submit_options"` applied after all generic non-host-specifc options if the FQDN of the host machine running the test(s) contains that string
   * Only the final cummulative submit options at a step are applied and used in running your tests' scripts
   * Argpacks are applied *after* step arguments based on alphabetic order first and order of appearance in test config second
   * Regex-based argpacks will use `<regex>::argpack` format where `argpack` is the name used for order sorting and `<regex>` is used to filter based on step ancestry